Chat with us, powered by LiveChat ;

 • Limiting Lease Terms and Conditions

 HOAs might have specific rules regarding the minimum or maximum lease terms, which can affect how you rent out your property.
-Some HOAs require that leases be for at least one year, which can restrict short-term rentals like vacation homes.
+If you're considering renting without HOA approval, understanding these terms is essential to avoid potential disputes.

 • Regulating Approval of Tenants